 If it is considered to be impracticable for any reason to clear firebreaks as required by this notice, you may apply to the Council or its duly authorised officer not later than 15 November, for permission to provide firebreaks in alternative positions on the land.
 If the Council or its duly authorised officer does not grant permission, you shall comply with the requirements of this notice.

-The Penalty for failing to comply with this notice is a fine of not more than $1,000.00 and a person in default is also liable, whether prosecuted or not, to pay the cost of performing the work directed in this notice if it is not carried out by the owner or occupier by the date required by this notice.
+The Penalty for failing to comply with this notice is a fine OF UP TO $5,000.00 and a person in default is also liable, whether prosecuted or not, to pay the cost of performing the work directed in this notice if it is not carried out by the owner or occupier by the date required by this notice.

 The requirements of this notice should be carried out by means other than burning e.g., mowing and rotary hoeing.